Iga Cembrzyńska

-Maria Elżbieta "Iga" Cembrzyńska (born 2 July 1939) is a Polish actress, singer, composer, screenwriter, film director, and producer.
-She runs her own film company, Iga Film.
-She was the wife of Polish film director Andrzej Kondratiuk.
+Maria Elżbieta "Iga" Cembrzyńska (2 July 1939 – 30 July 2026) was a Polish actress, singer, composer, screenwriter, film director and producer.
+She ran her own film company, Iga Film.
+Cembrzyńska was the wife of Polish film director Andrzej Kondratiuk.

+Life and career

-First Iga Cembrzyńska studied philosophy at Uniwersytet Mikołaja Kopernika in Toruń and later at the National Higher School of Theatre in Warsaw from which she graduated in 1962.
+Cembrzyńska studied philosophy at Uniwersytet Mikołaja Kopernika in Toruń, and later at the National Higher School of Theatre in Warsaw from which she graduated in 1962.
 She performed in several prominent theatres in Warsaw like: Teatr Powszechny, Teatr Komedia and Teatr Ateneum.

 She is best known for her film roles in The Saragossa Manuscript (1964) and almost all films directed by her husband Andrzej Kondratiuk.

+Cembrzyńska died on 30 July 2026, at the age of 87.